The Adventures of Superman on the Radio

 1946, until September 23, 1949.
 Parks and Collyer co-hosted the radio

-and televisions broadcasts for ABC beginning October 22, 1948.
+and television broadcasts for ABC beginning October 22, 1948.
 Bert

 Parks is best known for hosting the annual Miss America pageant from